symunona/shapes/README.md

 I here play with shapes and motion

-Triangles will move like awesome
+Triangles will move just awesome

 Doing it for the sake of it